-Viral hepatitis is a major global health threat with more than 290 million people living with chronic hepatitis B and up to 150 million people living with chronic hepatitis C. World Hepatitis Day is observed annually on July 28, the birthday of Dr. Baruch Blumberg (1925-2011).
+Viral hepatitis is a major global health threat with an estimated 257 million people living with chronic hepatitis B and 71 million people living with chronic hepatitis C worldwide.
+World Hepatitis Day is observed annually on July 28, the birthday of Dr. Baruch Blumberg (1925-2011).
 Dr. Blumberg discovered the hepatitis B virus in 1967 and two years later developed the first hepatitis B vaccine and for these achievements won the Nobel Prize.

 World Hepatitis Day is one of eight official disease-specific world health days designated by the World Health Organization.
-The annual observance focuses attention on the huge impact of viral hepatitis infection globally – with as many as one in 12 people worldwide living with either chronic hepatitis B or C. The World Hepatitis Alliance, a non-governmental organization that represents hepatitis B and hepatitis C patient groups from around the world, also helps to support and coordinate this global observance.
+The annual observance focuses attention on the huge impact of viral hepatitis infection globally – with nearly 330 million people worldwide living with either chronic hepatitis B or C.

 Organizations around the world and across the United States use World Hepatitis Day to raise awareness of the problem and what needs to be done to strengthen efforts in prevention, screening and control of viral hepatitis.

 Use these easy online tools to find out if you are at risk for hepatitis B or hepatitis C, then take action to locate a nearby provider of hepatitis B vaccination or hepatitis B or C testing.
 Share these tools with friends, family, colleagues, members, clients, constituents, and others.

 Use the World Hepatitis Day Logo & Other Digital Tools

 Incorporate the World Hepatitis Day logo into your website, blog posts, social media, email, and other communications.
 Visit the World Health Organization page and this World Hepatitis Alliance to find an array of digital tools including buttons, badges, and banners in different shapes and sizes that are ready to download and use online.